 Daniel Gunn is a software developer based in the UK.
 He holds a Computer Science degree, and he currently works as a freelance programmer specialized in Python.

-1) INSTRUCTIONS: A PDF with the project description.
-It includes a short guidelines section, and a screenshot of the app so can visualize what you have to build.
+- INSTRUCTIONS: A PDF with the project description.
+It includes a short guidelines section, and a screenshot of the app so you can visualize the application you have to build.

-2) DATA: A csv file with all the data about foods and ingredients.
+- DATA: A csv file with data about foods and ingredients.

 – A PDF with detailed explanations of each chunk of code (23 pages).
 The instructor explains step by step what the code does and why.